o-rostami/cooking/README.md

 # Cooking

 ***
-manage your favourite recipes.
+<h3>manage your favourite recipes.</h3>

 This project has been implemented as an assigment.
-Spring boot and hibernate used to develop the back end part.
-In this project there are two types of roles including admin and user.
-Admin users can insert initialize data to database and also block and unblock the users.
-Users have capabilities to create and modify their recipes.
-This part of project has been developed by spring security including jwt as access token.
+In this project two popular frameworks including Spring boot and hibernate used to develop the back end part.The project consists of two types of roles including admin and user.
+Admin users can insert and initialize database and also block and unblock the users.
+Users after registration have capabilities to create and modify their recipes.
+The security part of project has been developed by spring security and jwt as access token(user should add jwt token to header as `Authorization` with the value of `Bearer token`)

 # Build docker image